planetnepal/namaskar-ai/README.md

 # namaste-ai
-nepali language is unique but different enough.to warrant natural language understanding focused on it.
+nepali language is unique but different enough to warrant natural language understanding focused on it.
 Devanagari understanding is just the base for it.

 ## Namaste-AI is a metarepository.